RefPerSys/RefPerSys/README.md

 '--enable-debug' '--with-abiversion' '--with-optim=-g -O2 -fPIC'
 '--sysconfdir=/etc/local/'` please send us an email.

+The `tools/fox-refpersys.cc` is a [FOX-toolkit](https://fox-toolkit.org/) tentative for a companion GUI (the binary `fox-refpersys`should communicate with `refpersys` using JSONRPC and could generate its plugins via temporary C++ code)

 ## Garbage collection

 *RefPerSys* is a multi-threaded and garbage-collected system.
 We are